wp-plugins/the-definitive-url-sanitizer/readme.txt

 removing many characters not removed by native WP sanitizer, like ¿, “, ” or ’ Very useful for non-english bloggers

+Take a look at hhe [changelog](http://svn.wp-plugins.org/the-definitive-url-sanitizer/trunk/changelog.txt) to see update details

 == Installation ==